Get Your Wigle On is to benefit from second round of the Government’s Culture Recovery Fund

-STREAMING TO TAKE PLACE IN MAY
+STREAMING TO TAKE PLACE IN SUMMER 2021

 Unfortunately our production of Hunchback of Notre Dame is another show that has fallen victim to COVID19.
 Our adult cast and a FULL orchestra will take to the Theatre Severn stage to record some show stopping musical numbers unlike any other we have attempted.
 We will be opening up spaces to members and will have more information in the weeks to come.
 Be sure to keep a look out.